Oasis – in concert at Glastonbury 1995 – BBC Radio 1 –

-Oasis to start the week off.
+Oasis this weekend.
 In concert at Glastonbury 1995 and one of the highlights of the festival.
 Considered one of the ‘Big Four” (along with Blur, Pulp and Suede) groups in the Brit-pop movement, Oasis became a worldwide sensation, with record setting album sales and tabloids going into overtime, covering the wretched excess and knock-down/drag-outs between the Gallagher Brothers; Noel and Liam.

 During their, albeit stormy period together, Oasis were responsible for eight number-one singles and eight number one albums.
 With a run that lasted from 1991 until 2009, selling some 70 million records worldwide.
 They were written up in the Guinness Book of World Records as The Longest Top-ten Chart Run By A Group in 2010 and The Most Successful Act Between 1995 and 2005.
 They also received every known award and accolade from Grammy Nominations to NME awards.
 It was a remarkable run.